BenSa0112/Screenscanner/README.md

 # Screenscanner

-this program detects digits on a screen and converts it into string
+this program detects digits on a screen and converts it into a string